November 10, 2022

 This therapy dough would be a perfect gift for anyone who experiences arthritis in their hands.
 The dough is softest at room temperature, so it’s ideal for leaving on a bedside table for early mornings when stiff hands need some extra love.

-If you live with a chronic illness, you’ve probably heard from doctors about how important it is to keep your body moving.
+If you live with a chronic condition, you’ve probably heard from doctors about how important it is to keep your body moving.
 However, finding the right way to get moving can be especially tricky when you have inflamed or painful joints.

 How wonderful would it be to exercise with a trainer who truly understands what it’s like?
 Introducing Liv Loo.
 Liv is a National Academy of Sports Medicine certified personal trainer who also happens to live with rheumatoid arthritis (RA).